ECSH83525 - Suspension and cancellation - introduction

 Introduction

-Where the decision-maker (DM) has reached the conclusion that suspension or cancellation of registration is an appropriate sanction, they must issue a notice of that decision.
-The suspension or cancellation of registration will take effect immediately or on a given date.聽
+Where the decision maker (DM) has reached the conclusion that suspension or cancellation of registration is an appropriate sanction, they must issue a notice of that decision.
+The suspension or cancellation of registration can take effect immediately or on a given date.聽

 Suspension of registration